Skip to content

 • Airflow

-Make adjustments to shelves or vents before adding more plants.
+or plant spacing before adding more plants.

 Step 8: Maintain a Safe Walking Area